loning/universe/05_observer_and_consciousness.md

 $$

 This formula suggests that an observer's "free will" can be understood as the ability to select specific classicalization paths within quantum superposition states.
 Each observation is a process of extracting specific classical results from quantum possibilities, and the accumulation of these choices forms the observer's destiny path.

+Free will is not a violation of physical laws but a manifestation of quantum uncertainty at the macroscopic level.
+Observers have multiple possible classicalization paths to choose from at each observation node, and while these choices are influenced by quantum probabilities, they are not completely determined, providing a physical basis for free will.

+High-dimensional observers have more classicalization choice paths and therefore have greater "degrees of freedom," while low-dimensional observers have smaller choice spaces and correspondingly lower degrees of freedom.
+This explains why complex systems (such as humans) seem to possess stronger free will, while the behavior of simple systems (such as elementary particles) is more deterministic.